hunter-teacher-cert/csci77800-fall2023/README.md

     - (shorter: topic not rich enough)
     - (longer: topic not distilled enough)
   - solicit questions/comments/concerns
-* Weekly Ethicacy will take place in two breakout rooms, at the beginning of each week's live session.
+* Weekly Ethicacy will take place at the beginning of each week's live session.

 ### Asynchronous Component
 * Within a week of the live session during which a Weekly Ethicacy is delivered, each participant will post to the corresponding thread in the `ethics-we` channel a response:
   - clearly indicating chosen side
   - supporting their choice with supporting documentation, by referencing personal experience, and/or by expanding upon comments from live presentation or preceding channel discussion.

-### Presentation Order / Teams
-* Duo 1 will present to room 1, Duo 2 will present to room2.
-* CSV of randomized pairings: https://github.com/hunter-teacher-cert/csci77800-fall2022/blob/main/ethicacy_duos.csv
 * _Participants are expected to establish communications with their partner as soon as possible, and collaborate to maximize presentation quality._

 * * *